hmblair/DropoutPrediction/README.md

     --ckpt_path checkpoints/lstm.ckpt
 ```

+If you are looking to perform small-scale inference on a few sequences, you can
+achieve this more easily with the [corresponding Kaggle notebook](https://www.kaggle.com/code/hmblair/ribonanzanet-drop-inference).

 This repo works with .nc files, which are like .csv files but can store multidimensional
 data.
 Interfacing with them can be done with xarray, which behaves similarly
 to pandas.
 If you want to run inference on your own data, you should use the function